-The second open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
-The call closed on 15th of August 2020.
-The second challenge was about Design and Visualization of NBC algorithms.
+The third open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
+The call deadline was on 17 July 2021.
+The third challenge was about

 The combinatorial nature of many important mathematical problems, including so called NP-complete problems (nondeterministic-polynomial-time-complete problems), places a severe limitation on the problem size that can be solved with conventional, sequentially operating electronic computers.
 While a number of parallel-computation approaches, such as DNA computation, quantum computation, and microfluidics-based computation, have been reported in the past, these approaches have so far not proven to be scalable and practical from a fabrication and operational perspective.